 It’s best to consult with a competent design or building professional if you are unclear whether your work meets criteria.

 You should keep records of any exempt building work you have done that show who did the work and any documentation they provided.
 It’s important this information is available to future purchasers should you ever wish to sell your property.
 Council do not hold records of work that has been done without a building consent.

 The Building Act states Council may allow for additional work to be done without a building consent, beyond that already described in law.

 To apply for a discretionary exemption, you will need to:

 These are considered on a case by case basis.

-To lodge your exemption application, please call Council and make an appointment with the duty building officer; phone 871 5000.
-At that appointment you will need to pay the non-refundable fee, see the Fees and Charges page.
+Prior to lodging your exemption application, please call Council and make an appointment with the Duty Building Technician on: 871 5000.
+At that appointment you will need to pay the non-refundable fee.
+(Please see Fees and Charges for more information).